Biography

 My research focuses on global trends in digital news consumption, comparative media, audience fragmentation and polarization, the effects of search engines and social media on news use, trust in the news, and paying for news.

-I am co-principal investigator on three major research projects:
+I am currently co-principal investigator on two major research projects:

 I am fortunate enough to run a research team consisting of some of the best media and communication researchers in the world.

-I’ve won several awards for my research, including the 2018 International Communication Association Journalism Studies division’s Wolfgang Donsbach Outstanding Journal Article of the Year Award (with Rasmus Kleis Nielsen) for Are News Audiences Increasingly Fragmented?, and Top Faculty Paper in 2019 for Large, Loyal, Lingering? (with Neil Thurman and Thiemo Hensmann).
+I’ve won several awards for my research, including the 2018 International Communication Association Journalism Studies division’s Wolfgang Donsbach Outstanding Journal Article of the Year Award (with Rasmus Kleis Nielsen) for Are News Audiences Increasingly Fragmented?.

 Recent Publications